ESA-EarthCODE/open-science-catalog-validation/README.md

 open-science-catalog-validation ./projects/3d-earth/collection.json
 ```

+> [!WARNING]
+> Due to the fact that on Windows file paths are case insensitive, some checks are less strict on Windows.
+> This means in certain edge cases the validator may report validity on Windows although files are not valid.
+> It is recommended to run the validator on Linux or MacOS systems.

 # How it works
 This validation package is based on [stac-node-validator](https://github.com/stac-utils/stac-node-validator).
 Additional to generic validation following the [STAC spec](https://github.com/radiantearth/stac-spec) it does some custom validation (see [./validate.js](./validate.js)).